Mitigating SSRF in 2023

 Introducing: SafeURL – A set of SSRF Protection Libraries

+Note: The SafeURL libraries are no longer maintained and we recommend considering other SSRF mitigation approaches alongside application-layer SSRF protection libraries.
+See our 2023 blog post for more details.
 At Include Security, we believe that a reactive approach to security can fall short when it’s not backed by proactive roots.
-We see new offensive tools for pen-testing and vulnerability analysis being created and released all the time.
-In regards to SSRF vulnerabilities, we saw an opportunity to release code for developers to assist in … Read more
+We see new offensive tools … Read more